-Comprehensive Plan may apply to amend the plan text.
-An application to amend the future land use plan map may only be filed by the City Council, Planning Commission, staff, or an
+- A. Any person, board, agency or their authorized representative affected by the city's Comprehensive Plan may apply to amend the plan text.
+An application to amend the future land use plan map may only be filed by the City Council, Planning Commission, staff, or an owner of property, or their designated agent, subject to the amendment.
+At minimum, the application shall require, as part of or in addition to the requirements set out in Section 1.2: - 1.
+All data, maps, and text required to meet the submittal requirements for a Comprehensive Plan amendment as defined in F.S. § 163.3177.
+Data, maps, and text must be provided in strikethrough/underline format and in an editable electronic format. - 2.
+Applicant responses to F.S. § 163.3177(6)(a)(2), F.S. § 163.3177(6)(a)(8), and F.S. § 163.3177(6)(a)(9). - 3.
+Narrative justification for the future land use map amendment and its consistency with the Comprehensive Plan.

-- 1. All data, maps, and text required to meet the submittal requirements for a Comprehensive Plan amendment as defined in F.S. § 163.3177.
-Data, maps, and text must be provided in strikethrough/underline format and in an editable electronic format. - Applicant responses to F.S. § 163.3177(6)(a)(2), F.S. § 163.3177(6)(a)(8), and F.S. § 163.3177(6)(a)(9). - Narrative justification for the future land use map amendment and its consistency with the Comprehensive Plan. - 4.
-A transportation analysis of three planning periods consistent with Strategy TR 1.2.2.a and Sec.
+- 4. A transportation analysis of three planning periods consistent with Strategy TR 1.2.2.a and Sec.
 5.2.2.A.1 of this LDR (map amendments only). - 5.
 Any additional information deemed necessary by the Zoning Administrator to conduct a full analysis of the impact of the proposed amendment on the Comprehensive Plan. - 6.
 Any amendment to create a new future land use designation shall be supported by additional data and analysis in accordance with F.S. § 163.3177.